Understanding User Context

 .

-Passing Client-Side Headers
+Passing Headers from the Client

 To pass values to the UserContextProvider